kishmiryan-karlen/MooTools-OOP-DataTable/README.md

 # MooTools-OOP-DataTable
-An implementation of DataTable using OOP approach
+An implementation of DataTable using OOP MooTools.